 Mr. Henry E. Huntington paid for the 30 Chateau Beauregard’s full time employees & 3 widows of past employees.
 There was 12 chateau employees (inside) & 18 employees (outside) took good care of him and his wife.
 She impressed the staff by speaking fluent French to them.
 Inside the chateau, there was D. Welker (Head Butler), there was also a chaffeur, wall painter, plumber, locksmith-engineer, charretier, rough work, valet de chambray, Head Housekeeper: Mrs. Merkel, doorkeeper-locksmith.
 Then Outside the Chateau was 4 Gatekeepers, coachmen, chaffeurs, doormen, Doorkeeper-Chesney, Doorkeeper- Bougival watchmen, Doorkeeper- Rocquencourt Gardener, Gardener asstistant, Car-man, Mechanic, Ploughman, agricultural workman, coachman, 1st motor driver, 2nd motor driver, motor washer, shoeing the horses, watchmen.

 The Huntingtons always brought there own servant staff while traveling: McGilliray (Head Butler), Alfonso Gomez (Mr. Huntington’s Gentlemen’s Valet), Jeannie Reifer (Mrs. H. Ladies Maid), Jas.
-Temple (Footman) Mr. Varnum traveled with his wife, Catherine then he fired in 1915 for offending Mrs. Huntington and Geo.
+Temple (Footman) Mr. Varnum traveled with his wife, Catherine, (Varnum then he fired in 1915 for offending Mrs. Huntington) & Geo.
 Hapgood (HEH’s Social sec’y), replaced Varnum, & Carrie Campbell (ADH’s Social Secy.), & sometimes a cook.
 It is not quite clear where the Huntington’s entourage stayed, at the Chateau or Hotel Bristol in Paris.

 So as you walk into the chateau on the 1st Floor, in the middle was the “Grand Salon” (Large Ballroom), & the “Petit Salon” (Smaller Drawing Rooms).
 Also, with “Grand Salle a Manger” (Grand Dining Room) & the “Petite Salle Manger” (the Family Dining Room).
 There was “Salon de Madames” (Madame’s Bedroom) with her Boudoir (Dressing Room) & numerous chambers (bedrooms), the Chateau kitchen, lingerie, wash rooms, laundry rooms, & a “chapelle” (a Chapel).

-In the Chateau Beauregard Papers, there were several Maxim’s Paris menus & several other Paris menus.
-We know that Mrs. Huntington fancied the Hotel Ritz for fancy afternoon tea and dinners, also.
+In the Chateau Beauregard Papers, there were several Maxim’s Paris menus & several other Paris menus, which were Mrs. Huntingtons.
+We know that Mrs. Huntington fancied the Hotel Ritz for fancy afternoon tea & dinners, also.
 The Huntingtons enjoyed Maxims for afternoon tea & Parisian fancy dinners.
 Maxims served a amazing Maxim’s Tea Blend (a Citrus Tea) with Bergamot leaves, Earl Grey tea, citrus fruit like grapefruit peel, lemon peel, orange peel, & tangerine peel with some kind of citrus essential oils.

 Some of the delicious French food eaten at the Chateau Beauregard on the “expenditures” were “Pot en Feu” (a Braised meat & poultry & veggie dish in a broth but it is served like 2 courses), with bagettes of French Bread.
 Also, French omelet with herbs, artichokes, & French cheeses, Consomme Madrilene, Boeuf a la Bourguignonne, Chocolate crepes, French rustic Apple Tart, Gigot d’agneau (Roasted Lamb), “Dinde” (Roasted turkey), Bordeaux Red wine, Capons of Chicken with Mushroom wine sauce, “Chantilly Soup” with fresh garden peas & mint.
 Teas, sable (cookies), orange marmalade with bread.